-When humans first settled in New Zealand around 1250–1300 AD, more than 80% of the land was covered with tall evergreen forests.
+When humans first settled in New Zealand around 1250–1300 CE, more than 80% of the land was covered with tall evergreen forests.
 There were two main types: conifer–broadleaf forest and southern beech (Nothofagus) forest.

 Conifer–broadleaf forests extended from northern New Zealand to Stewart Island, occupying most of the lowland and fertile hill country.
 Much of this forest was later cleared and turned into pasture, so only small areas remain.